-Last night my Twitter feed lit up with exclamations of excitement and congratulations, as Cardiff-born freelance journalist Sophie Rae announced that she will soon be opening Cardiff’s first zero waste shop, aptly named ‘Ripple’.
+A few months ago my Twitter feed lit up with exclamations of excitement and congratulations, as Cardiff-born freelance journalist Sophie Rae announced that she planned to open Cardiff’s first zero waste shop, aptly named ‘Ripple’.

 Hello Cardiff! 👋🏼 Don’t suppose you’ve got room for another awesome independent biz?
 Of course you do!
 So excited to put our heart-led mission out into the world today.
 Ripple is going to be a zero-waste store, with community at its heart.♻️ • We’re working hard behind the scenes to help change the way our city consumes; offering plastic-free food, natural beauty, sustainable fashion and ethical homeware. • While we can’t reveal our location quite yet, follow along and we promise to keep you updated with all our news, as we edge towards our launch this year. • Our founder @rae_soph has been buried away putting everything in motion.
 Give her a wave if you like!
 We want to help you make small changes, that collectively have a big impact, so that our beautiful planet can thrive 🌎 • Together, we’re going to create waves of change.
 Excited?
 We are!
 If you, or someone you know, would love to know about us, tag them below👇so we can help build our community of eco warriors and say hey! • STAY TUNED! 👀 #therippleeffect . . #zerowaste #cardiff #plasticfree #sustainable #ethical #newbiz #shoplocal #supportindies #cardiffnews #launchingsoon #plasticpollution #noplanetb #spreadtheword #zerowastewales #plasticfreewales #whomademyclothes #naturalbeauty #bulkfood #packagingfree #toxicfree #ethicalstyle